Alifa Rifaat: Life

-In 1973, after facing a serious illness, Alifa's husband allowed her once more to write and publish her work.
-She continued on to publish a collection of short stories and two novels beginning with the short story "My World of the Unknown," for which she gained initial popularity.
+In 1973, after facing a serious illness, Rifaat's husband allowed her to write and publish her work.
+She published a collection of short stories and two novels, beginning with the short story "My World of the Unknown," for which she gained initial popularity.

-Alifa Rifaat's husband died in 1979.
-Although she travelled across provincial Egypt in accordance with her husband's transfers for work she never left Egypt until after his death.
-She continued on to make the [hajj], the sacred pilgrimage to Mecca, in 1981 and travelled to multiple European and Arab states including England, Turkey, Germany, Morocco, and Austria.
+Rifaat's husband died in 1979.
+Although she had travelled across provincial Egypt in accordance with his transfers for work, she never left Egypt until after his death.
+She made the [hajj], the sacred pilgrimage to Mecca, in 1981, and travelled to multiple European and Arab states including England, Turkey, Germany, Morocco, and Austria.

-Throughout her life Fatimah Rifaat became a member of the Federation of Egyptian Writers, the Short-Story Club, and the Dar al-Udaba (Egypt).
-She also attended the First International Women's Book Fair (London, England) in 1984 where she spoke about the rights of women in Islam and the topic of polygamy.
+Throughout her life, Rifaat became a member of the Federation of Egyptian Writers, the Short-Story Club, and the Dar al-Udaba (Egypt).
+She also attended the First International Women's Book Fair (London, England) in 1984, where she spoke about the rights of women in Islam and the topic of polygamy.

-In 1984 Fatimah Rifaat received the Excellency Award from the Modern Literature Assembly.
+In 1984, she received the Excellency Award from the Modern Literature Assembly.

-Fatimah Rifaat Died at the age of 65 in January 1996.
-She left behind three sons and a body of over 100 works that have been translated into multiple languages and have been produced for television.
+Fatimah Rifaat died at the age of 65 in January 1996.
+She was survived by three sons.
+She left behind a body of over 100 works that have been translated into multiple languages and have been produced for television.
 Some of her works have also been read on BBC.